refinedev/refine/documentation/docs/api-reference/antd/hooks/table/useTable.md

 :::

 :::tip
 When using multiple sorting, `multiple` value is required for `sorter` property.
-Which is specifies the priority of column in sorting.
+Which specifies the priority of the column in sorting.
 :::

 ## Filtering